 STEVE BREZENOFF is the author of young adult novels THE ABSOLUTE VALUE OF -1; BROOKLYN, BURNING; and GUY IN REAL LIFE, the modern love story of two teens, their obsession with role-playing games, and their desperate need for real interaction.
 Steve has also written many chapter books for young readers.
 He lives in Minneapolis with his wife and their two children.

 JESSICA BRODY began her career working at MGM Studios before leaving to pursue life as a published author.
-She is the author of two novels for adults, THE FIDELITY FILES and LOVE UNDER COVER, and several novels for young adults—THE KARMA CLUB, MY LIFE UNDECIDED, 52 REASONS TO HATE MY FATHER, and the Unremembered trilogy.
-She is currently at work on A WEEK OF MONDAYS—a high stakes, hilarious, time-bending new novel for teens and her middle grade debut, ADDIE BELL’S SHORTCUT TO LIFE.
+She is the author of two novels for adults, THE FIDELITY FILES and LOVE UNDER COVER, and several novels for young adults—THE KARMA CLUB, MY LIFE UNDECIDED, 52 REASONS TO HATE MY FATHER, the Unremembered trilogy, A WEEK OF MONDAYS, IN SOME OTHER LIFE, THE CHAOS OF STANDING STILL, and THE GEOGRAPHY OF LOST THINGS.
+Most recently in the YA space, she collaborated with Joanne Rendell on SKY WITHOUT STARS.
+She is also the author of middle-grade novels ADDIE BELL’S SHORTCUT TO LIFE and BETTER YOU THAN ME and has written extensively for Disney’s The Descendants and LEGO Princess series.
+She is also the author of the writing guide SAVE THE CAT!
+WRITES A NOVEL.

 TODD DAVID BROWN is the author of ENTRIES FROM A HOT PINK NOTEBOOK, a superb first novel about a gay high school kid coming of age in a blue-collar town in Maine.